mboysan/consensus/README.md

 mv *-jar-with-dependencies.jar consensus.jar
 ```
 At this point, we have switched to our working directory where we have an executable jar file called `consensus.jar`
-which will use to run the nodes and client.
+which will be used to run the nodes and client.

 Let's start the nodes.
 Execute each command in different terminal windows.